Western music (North America): Origins

 Western music is said to be influenced by the folk music traditions of England, Wales, Scotland, and Ireland, and cowboy songs sung around campfires in the 19th century, such as "Streets of Laredo", can be traced back to European folk songs.

-Additionally, western music was impacted by the Blues, among other African-American folk traditions.
-Cowboy songs and the rural, early iteration of the Blues emerged around the same time and influenced each other as they developed.
+Additionally, western music was impacted by the blues, among other African-American folk traditions.
+Cowboy songs and the rural, early iteration of the blues emerged around the same time and influenced each other as they developed.
 A significant figure who characterized the convergence of both musical traditions was Huddie "Leadbelly" Ledbetter, born in 1888 along the Texas/Louisiana border.
-Conventionally described as a songwriter who wrote the Blues and Western music, Leadbelly was associated with the African-American cowboys in eastern Texas.
-They impacted the genre by introducing a three chord ballad song structure, as well as their individualized experiences, which were reflected in the bluesy content of their lyrics.
+Conventionally described as a songwriter who wrote blues and Western music, Leadbelly was associated with the African-American cowboys in eastern Texas.
+They impacted the genre by introducing a three-chord ballad song structure, and reflected their personal hardships in their lyrics.

 Reflecting the realities of the open range and ranch houses where the music originated, and the earliest cowboy bands were often string bands supplemented occasionally with a handheld free reed aerophone.
 The harmonica, invented in the early 19th century in central Europe, arrived in North America shortly before the American Civil War; its small size and portability made it a favorite among the American public and the flood of pioneers heading westward, while squeezeboxes (such as the concertina and accordion) also enjoyed popularity in the Old West, moreso than guitars according to folk singer Peter Bellamy.

 In 1908, N. Howard "Jack" Thorp published the first book of western music, titled Songs of the Cowboys.
 Containing only lyrics and no musical notation, the book was very popular west of the Mississippi River.
 Most of these cowboy songs are of unknown authorship, but among the best known is "Little Joe the Wrangler" written by Thorp himself.

 In 1910, John Lomax, in his book Cowboy Songs and Other Frontier Ballads, first gained national attention for western music.
 His book contained some of the same songs as Thorp's book, although in variant versions (most had been collected before Thorp's book was published).
 Lomax's compilation included many musical scores.
 Lomax published a second collection in 1919 titled Songs of the Cattle Trail and Cow Camp.

 The first successful cowboy band to tour the East was Otto Gray's Oklahoma Cowboys, put together by William McGinty, an Oklahoma pioneer and former Rough Rider.
 The band appeared on radio and toured the vaudeville circuit from 1924 through 1936.
 They recorded few songs, however, so are overlooked by many scholars of western music.

 Various musicians recorded western songs in the 1920s and early 1930s, including Carl T. Sprague, John I. White, Jules Verne Allen, Harry McClintock, Tex Owens, and Wilf Carter alias Montana Slim.
 Many of these early western singers had grown up on ranches and farms or had experience working as cowboys.
 They typically performed simple arrangements with rustic vocal performances and a simple guitar or fiddle accompaniment.